tier4/autoware_lanelet2_map_validator/docs/how_to_contribute.md

 - The format of inputs and outputs drastically changes.
 - The entire code structure drastically changes.

-The major version is NOT intended to be updated frequenetly.
+The major version is NOT intended to be updated frequently.

 ### Minor version